Zlatan Ibrahimović: 2013–14: Back-to-back league top goalscorer and second Ligue 1 title

-2014–15 season
+2014–15: Domestic quadruple and all-time second top scorer

 Ibrahimović scored his first two goals for Paris Saint Germain on 2 August 2014 against Guingamp in the 2014 Trophée des Champions, winning his first silverware of the season.
 In the first league match of the season, Ibrahimović scored twice but also missed an open net and had a penalty saved as PSG drew 2–2 with Reims.
 Ibrahimović scored his first league hat-trick of the season in a match against Saint-Étienne on 31 August.
 In the quarter-finals of the Coupe de la Ligue on 13 January 2015, Ibrahimović scored the only goal to win away at Saint-Étienne.
 The home team argued that the ball had not crossed the line, and fans threw objects onto the pitch, disrupting play for ten minutes.

 On 11 March, Ibrahimović received a straight red card in a Champions League round of 16 match against Chelsea at Stamford Bridge, for a foul on Oscar.
 PSG drew 2–2 after extra time to qualify for the quarter-finals on away goals.
 Nine days later, he scored a hat-trick in a 3–0 win over Lorient at the Parc des Princes.
 He netted another hat-trick on 8 April as PSG reached the 2015 Coupe de France Final with a 4–1 win over Saint-Étienne, starting with a penalty for his 100th goal for the club.
 He ended the match with 102 career goals for PSG, second only to Pauleta.
 Three days later, he scored twice as PSG defeated Bastia 4–0 in the 2015 Coupe de la Ligue Final.
 The first goal was a penalty which he won when fouled by Sébastien Squillaci, resulting in the Bastia defender's dismissal.